Keyboard shortcuts

 Switch

-With the Switch, you generally want your mods to end up on your SD card under /atmosphere/contents.
-If you use UKMM while your SD card is not in, however, you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mountained.
+With the Switch, you generally want your mods to end up on your SD card under /atmosphere/contents, and you will always want to use Without Name for the Deploy Layout.
+If you use UKMM while your SD card is not in, however, you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mounted.

 Yuzu or Ryujinx

-Yuzu and Ryujinx both allow you to install mods in two different locations, one specific to their own files and the other for emulating Atmosphere's LayeredFS setup on SD card.
-You must use the LayeredFS arrangement.
+Yuzu and Ryujinx both allow you to install mods in two different locations, one specific to their own files and the other for emulating Atmosphere’s LayeredFS setup on SD card.
+You may use either arrangement, but you must choose the correct Deploy Layout, or the emulator will not read the merged mod correctly.

-So, for example, the Yuzu user storage folder is C:\Users\[USER]\AppData\Roaming\yuzu on Windows or ~/.local/share/yuzu on Linux.
-In this case, you want your deployment folder at [USER-FOLDER]/sdmc/atmosphere/contents.
+So, for example, if you want to use Yuzu with the Atmosphere implementation, then the Yuzu user storage folder is C:\Users\[USER]\AppData\Roaming\yuzu on Windows or ~/.local/share/yuzu on Linux.
+In this case, you want your deployment folder at [USER-FOLDER]/sdmc/atmosphere/contents and you want your Deploy Layout set to Without Name.

 Deployment Methods